-Alec Pierce vs Michael Pittman: Who Should You Start?
+Alec Pierce vs Michael Pittman: The Full Breakdown

 Alec Pierce (10.7 PPG) and Michael Pittman (9.6 PPG) produced nearly identical fantasy numbers in 2025.
 When two wide receivers are this close on a per-game basis, the weekly matchup matters more than the season-long resume.
-Alec Pierce played 15 games for the Indianapolis Colts; Michael Pittman suited up 17 times for the Pittsburgh Steelers.
+Alec Pierce played 15 games for the Indianapolis Colts; Michael Pittman suited up 17 times for the Indianapolis Colts.

 A 1.1-point per-game gap over a full season is essentially noise.
 It means one extra catch, one fewer target, or a single broken play away from flipping the script.
 For a weekly start/sit call between these two, matchup analysis matters far more than the season line.